NDevTK/Dynamic-Random/README.md

 # Dynamic-Random
 A website with dynamically changing stuff!
 By default Flikr will be used.
+This product uses the Flickr API but is not endorsed or certified by SmugMug, Inc

 For unsplash prepend: ?unsplash
 For a custom subject: ?subject=cats,mammal